 What is Lipedema?

-Will my Lipedema get worse with pregnancy?
+Will my Lipedema get Worse with Pregnancy?

 Lipoedema UK carried out a survey in 2014, discovering that 9% of the women taking part reported the first symptoms of the condition during pregnancy or after childbirth.
 However, when considering whether pregnancy itself will cause Lipedema symptoms to become more prominent, there’s no real answer.
 Frustrating, I know.

 It’s not all as scary as it seems.
-Other women have undergone several pregnancies without any significant change in the physical appearance of their legs or arms, or an increase in pain, discomfort or mobility issues.
+Other women have undergone several pregnancies without any significant change in the physical appearance of their legs or arms, or an increase in Lipedema related pain, discomfort or mobility issues.

-Managing Lipedema symptoms while pregnant
+Managing Lipedema Symptoms while Pregnant

 Being overweight while pregnant can increase the risk of serious pregnancy related symptoms, including gestational diabetes, pre-eclampsia and high blood pressure.
 Therefore, even without Lipedema, it’s always recommended that pregnant women avoid excessive weight gain by following a healthy, balanced diet and try to remain as physically active as possible.
 Obviously, some weight gain during pregnancy is expected.